Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

     Atom(Srcloc,Vec<u8>) -- An atom or identifier.

 Its job is to process programs so it doesn't implement compilation the same way (by running a program that emits a mod form), but instead is purpose-built to read and process a program.
-As such, it doesn't rely on populating a clvm environment with special operators, or on running anything necessarily in the VM, although it does that for constant folding and a few other things.
+As such, it doesn't rely on populating a CLVM environment with special operators, or on running anything necessarily in the VM, although it does that for constant folding and a few other things.

 Compilation can be done in a few ways.
 There is a [CompilerOpts](src/compiler/compiler.rs) type which serves as a connection between the consumer's settings for the compiler and the compilation process.
-Its `compile_file` method takes a few objects it will need in case it must run clvm code: an Allocator (clvmr) and a runner
+Its `compile_file` method takes a few objects it will need in case it must run CLVM code: an Allocator (clvmr) and a runner
 (`TRunProgram` from `src/classic/stages/stage_0.rs`).

 It's used this way in 'run':